-- (a) All surfaces that come into contact with staff equipment or clients must be disinfected daily. - (b) All needles/razors must be single use and disposable. - (c) Any surfaces used during treatments must be disinfected prior to use. - (d) Any treatment chair/ couches must be disinfected after each client.
+(a) All surfaces that come into contact with staff equipment or clients must be disinfected daily.

+- (b) All needles/razors must be single use and disposable. - (c) Any surfaces used during treatments must be disinfected prior to each use. - (d) Any treatment chair/ couches must be disinfected after each client.

-(e) Any equipment that has been contaminated with blood however small must be cleaned and sterilised or safely disposed of.
+(e) Any equipment that is to be reused and has been contaminated with blood however small must be cleaned and sterilized.

-9. BLOOD/ BODILY FLUID SPILLAGE
+9. BLOOD/BODILY FLUID SPILLAGE